Associate Professor Biological Sciences, California State University, Fullerton

 B.S.
 Marine Biology, California State University Long Beach (2006)

 I often include modeling techniques into my work.
 Sometimes these findings lead to new, bio-inspired applications.
-I have worked in many systems, but usually I focus on critters living in and around the ocean.
+I have worked in many systems (both marine and terrestrial).
+I started with studying sharks but have branched out to whales, oarfish, and even armadillos!

 When I am not in the lab I enjoy sipping coffee or wine, eating chocolate, and gardening.
 I am also a mother to two small humans.

-Helpful hint: My last name rhymes with "Craig" and not a "page" from a book.
+How to pronounce my name: My last name rhymes with "Craig" and not a "page" from a book.

 ____________________________________________________________________________________